Pervasive, persistent and problematic

 This is a fairly new therapy in the UK and looks to work with individuals who are over controlled – so it may help individuals who have Avoidant, Dependant and Obsessive-Compulsive personality traits.
 The skills in this therapy look at helping people to connect with their emotions and learn to express these more.

-This focuses on understanding the dysfunctional patterns of thinking, feelings and behaviour that individuals have developed over their life (schemas).
+This therapy explores the dysfunctional patterns of thinking, feelings and behaviour that individuals have developed over their life (schemas).
 It focuses on both the here and now and making links to past childhood experiences.
-It can be used for individuals with any of the Personality Disorders above, although research has focused mainly on Emotionally Unstable, Dissocial and Narcissistic Personality Disorder.
+It can be used for individuals with any of the Personality Disorders above, although research has focused on Emotionally Unstable, Dissocial and Narcissistic Personality Disorder.

 Mentalisation Based Therapy